yosssi/ace/examples/base_inner_template/README.md

-# Single Template
+# Base and Inner Template

-This example shows how to build a web application which uses a single Ace template file.
+This example shows how to use a base and inner Ace template file.